forter/security-101-for-saas-startups/readme.md

 * [https://nvd.nist.gov/download/nvd-rss.xml](https://nvd.nist.gov/download/nvd-rss.xml)
 ![image alt text](image_1.png)

 * It is very difficult at a later stage to separate the production network from the development network.
 In AWS security is most easily managed on an account level, so a development VPC should be on a separate account in the same organisation.
-Ussually there are three accounts.
+Usually there are three accounts.
 One for Consolidated Billing, one for production and another one for everything else (development and back office that are configured via network ACLs to communicate only with your office).

 * Recently Amazon announced [AWS Organisations ](https://aws.amazon.com/organizations/) that takes it one step further, by making it easier to apply policies on all of the different accounts and takes care of billing too.